usnistgov/dioptra/_sources/deployment-guide/docker-images-list-and-settings.rst.txt

 Docker Images List and Settings
 ===============================

+.. include:: /_glossary_note.rst

 Nginx
 -----

 Nginx is an open-source web server that serves as a reverse proxy in the Testbed architecture.
-It receives HTTP requests originating from outside the Testbed network and routes the traffic to the appropriate service.
+It receives :term:`HTTP` requests originating from outside the Testbed network and routes the traffic to the appropriate service.

 Command
 ~~~~~~~